elenasacristan/treebooks/README.md

 In order to create the navbar I have used Bootstrap 4 and I have used the following link to help me align the elements inside.

 ### Hamburger button
-The hamburger button from bootstrap 4 will appear on small screens and when is clicked with display the nav bar vertically and it will also include the login and cart options.
+The hamburger button from bootstrap 4 will appear on small screens and when is clicked with display the navbar vertically and it will also include the login and cart options.

 ### social links

 .
-They appear on the page footer in every page on the website and by clicking on them the user will get re-directed to the media websites to follow TreeBooks. (since the website is fictitious they will be redirected to the login page for facebook or twitter).
+They appear on the page footer in every page on the website and by clicking on them the user will get redirected to the media websites to follow TreeBooks. (since the website is fictitious they will be redirected to the login page for facebook or twitter).

 ### Logo
 The logo will appear in the navigation bar for every section of the website and when clicked it will redirect the user to the home page (index.html).